-In any survival situation, making fire will be your first priority, once you have afire going you can start setting up your shelter and so on.
+In any survival situation, making a fire will be your first priority, once you have a fire going you can start setting up your shelter, and so on.
 This is even more important if it is wintertime and you are somewhere in the middle of nowhere.
 Although you are a smart person and you have probably packed several lighters, you might find that none of them actually work when you need them.
 As a prepper, you will need to know several ways of doing certain things like building a fire.

 One of your best alternatives when it comes to starting a fire is using a Ferro flint, my personal recommendation is to use one which can create sparks up to 5,500 F Click here to check it out on Amazon.com

-In my experience, if you live in a remote area of the country than you should definitely learn how to make a fire without any tools what so ever.
-This way you will have a backup up plan for your backup plans.
+In my experience, if you live in a remote area of the country then you should definitely learn how to make a fire without any tools whatsoever.
+This way you will have a backup up plan for your backup plan.
 The main problem with lighters is that once they get wet you will not be able to use them as they will not be able to produce a spark if they are using a lighter stone.
 Combine this with the ambient humidity and your lighters will be useless.

 A reading glass or magnifier is a great way to start a fire if you do not have any other tools to start it.
 The thing to keep in mind when starting a fire with your glasses or magnifying glass is that the tinder must be dry and the sun must be shining.
 The way it works is that these lenses will have a focal point that will channel the sun’s energy into a small point, after a couple of minutes in the same position this point will be hot enough to ignite the tinder.

-Brush the batterie against the steel wool and it will produce a spark, this would be sufficient enough to ignite the tinder or wood shavings.
-Generally speaking the more Voltage a battery has the bigger the spark although you will still be able to produce a small spark with batteries that are lower in Voltage.
-The way this works is because you are actually making a short circuit once you rub the battery against this teel woold.
+Brush the batteries against the steel wool and it will produce a spark, this would be sufficient enough to ignite the tinder or wood shavings.
+Generally speaking, the more Voltage a battery has the bigger the spark although you will still be able to produce a small spark with batteries that are lower Voltage.
+The way this works is that you are actually making a short circuit once you rub the battery against the steel wool.

 Every battery has a positive “+” and a negative “-” side, and these are isolated from each other, once you place something conductive between them they will short out and produce a spark.
 The problem is that every time you produce a spark you will drain the battery and in some cases even break it, so make sure that the battery which you are using doesn’t need to power something important.